FC Politehnica Iași (2010)

-Fotbal Club Politehnica Iași (/ro/), commonly known as Politehnica Iași or simply Poli Iași, is a Romanian professional football club based in the city of Iași, Iași County, that competes in the Liga II.
+Fotbal Club Politehnica Iași (/ro/), commonly known as Politehnica Iași or simply Poli Iași, was a Romanian professional football club based in the city of Iași, Iași County.

 Named after the Gheorghe Asachi Technical University of Iași, the original team was founded in 1945 and played in blue and white at the Stadionul Emil Alexandrescu until its dissolution in 2010.

 Later that year, a new entity was formed under the name ACSMU Politehnica Iași, following a merger between Tricolorul Breaza and Navobi Iași.
 The new club began directly in the Liga II and is regarded as the historical successor of the original team, buying at auction its colours, history, and records.

 Between 2011 and 2016, it was known as CSM Studențesc Iași, before reverting to the name Politehnica Iași.

 It debuted in the Liga I during the 2012–13 season and equalled its all-time best finish by placing sixth in the 2017–18 season.

 Politehnica Iași currently plays in the Liga II, wearing white and blue kits, and hosts matches at the 11,390-capacity Stadionul Emil Alexandrescu, built in 1960.

 History

 Foundation and first years (2010–2014)

 The original Politehnica Iași was established in April 1945 and folded in 2010 because of unpaid debts.
 In August that year, Tricolorul Breaza merged with Navobi Iași and formed ACSMU Politehnica Iași.
 Playing in the Liga II, the club's objective was to return to the first tier of Romanian football.

 Ionuț Popa was appointed manager of the newly founded club and Grigore Sichitiu was elected as executive president.

 In the summer of 2011, the club was renamed Clubul Sportiv Municipal Studențesc Iași, or simply CSMS Iași.
 For the second half of the 2011–12 season ex-Romanian international Florin Prunea was brought in as president.
 On 2 June 2012, after the 4–2 victory against Farul Constanța. the team gained promotion to Liga I, after two years in the second tier of Romanian football.

 On 29 August, Liviu Ciobotariu was appointed head coach.
 The Moldavian team finished the 2012–13 season in 17th place and were relegated to the second division.
 Even though there were hopes that they would be accepted for the 2013–14 Liga I season, eventually CS Concordia Chiajna secured the last place in the first league, due to the relegation of FC Rapid București for financial reasons.

-For the 2013–14 Liga II season, promising young coach Costel Enache was brought in to head a team that retained the services of its young talent, the likes of Alexandru Crețu, Adrian Avrămia and Andrei Hergheligiu.
+For the 2013–14 Liga II season, coach Costel Enache was brought in to head a team that retained the services of its young talent, the likes of Alexandru Crețu, Adrian Avrămia and Andrei Hergheligiu.